wolfgang42/vagrant-deb/Readme.md

+# Deprecated!
+Use the new [offical repository](https://www.hashicorp.com/blog/announcing-the-hashicorp-linux-repository) instead.

+This unofficial repository will be supported until April 30, 2021, after which time the repository will be unavailable.

+There will also be periodic brownouts (see `brownouts.txt` for dates) during which attempting `apt-get update` will return 503 Service Unavailable, to give advance notice before the repo goes permanently offline.

 # About
 HashiCorp provides Debian packages for Vagrant, but they don't provide a repository so you have to download the packages